 It is academia and the business sector that jointly define areas and research questions that are both of academic interest and highly business relevant.
 The projects we fund therefore span a wide range of scientific areas and business sectors.

 The Knowledge Foundation differs from many other funders of research by not designating particular subject areas for the research and competence development it supports.
-Instead it is up to the higher education institution and the participating companies to choose a focus when applying for funding under one of the Knowledge Foundation’s programmes.
+Instead it is up to the university and the participating companies to choose a focus when applying for funding under one of the Knowledge Foundation’s programmes.

 All projects must be co-produced